stcybrdgs/homework_hugo/content/post/challenge1.md

 > - **[Widgets Table Structure](https://dbdocs.io/stcybrdgs/Widgets?view=table_structure)**
 >
 > Regarding the **system architecture** -
 It seems the architecture can be light weight given such small data-- three *Customers*, five *Widgets*, and three types of *Packaging* (i.e., box, crate, or bag).
 Given that the Sales Representative could figure out the units and pricing on the fly---with simple validation checks for widget-package pairing (i.e., an *Elephant Trap* cannot fit into an *Ant Trap* bag)--- then perhaps we could build a simple *client-server* setup with a front-end GUI that makes simple API `GET` requests for the current *Customer Package* information and simple `PUT` requests to register any new packages.
-The API could be updated whenever users of other system make baseline changes to the contents of *Customers*
+The API could be updated whenever users of other system make baseline changes to the contents of *Customers*, *Widgets*, or *Packaging*.

 **3. Any questions or concerns you have regarding this dataset/system that might need to be answered before establishing an ideal database/solution for such a system?**